osrf/gazebo_tutorials/quick_start/tutorial.md

 ls /usr/share/gazebo-4.0/worlds
 ~~~

-For a Gazebo 4.0 installation on OS X using homebrew, type the following to see a complete list of worlds.
+For a Gazebo 4.0 installation on OS X using Homebrew, type the following to see a complete list of worlds.

 ~~~
 ls /usr/local/share/gazebo-4.0/worlds